-To avoid incurring unreasonable risks inherent to over-investing in specific instruments or in individual financial institutions, the City's investment policy sets maximum limits on the percentage of the portfolio that can be invested in any one type of security.
-At June 30, 2016, the City was in compliance with all percentage restrictions.
+To avoid incurring unreasonable risks inherent to over-investing in specific instruments or in individual financial institutions, the City's investment policy sets maximum limits on the percentage of the portfolio that can be in-vested in any one type of security.
+At June 30, 2017, the City was in compliance with all percentage restrictions.